Some Guidelines to Help You Judge a Tea’s Quality

 Through touch you can determine if the tea leaves are smooth or coarse, whether or not it crumbles easily, and whether it is heavy or light.
 A good green tea feels smooth, not coarse, and the wet leaves should be tender.
 Tie Guan Yin should be heavy and dense.
 Wet tea leaves from the true Tie Guan Yin bush should also be tender, almost like silk, but also sturdy.
 Whatever the tea, it should not crumble easily; if it does, it has been baked too long or is too old.

-The best way to judge a tea, of course, is by the taste.
+One of the best ways to judge a tea, of course, is by the taste.
 Green tea should taste fresh, not stale, and should not be too astringent.
 Black tea should be full bodied and fresh.
 In general, good tea has a sweet aftertaste and should feel very slippery going down the throat.
 The aftertaste should linger for a noticeably long time, like the feeling you have after listening to music, when a good tune lingers.
 Some teas can provide a very interesting taste by sipping some water while the aftertaste is present, the effect being quite dramatic.
 Remember that tasting tea is like tasting wine: slurp it to aerate it (unlike in Western countries, in China slurping your tea is a sign of appreciation and knowledge and not considered bad manners!), let it slide down the middle of the tongue in one sip, and down the sides of the tongue in the next, followed by the whole tongue with big slurping.
 Pay attention to the subtleties and the complexity of the tea.
 A large part of learning to appreciate tea is learning to slow down and pay attention to the subtleties.

 How to Judge Tea Online